wdi-sg/gitbook-2018/00-config-deployment/deploy-node/readme.md

-# Heroku Deployment with Node + Sequelize
+# Heroku Deployment with Node

 ## Objectives
 * Understand the purpose of Heroku as a Platform as a Service (PaaS)